Calpurniax/secure_form/README.md

 - [x] Validate the user has user rol to check the messages
 - [x] All users has id, name and lastname, rol, email  and username
 - [x] Use hash for cypher the passwords
-- [] Apply middleware against brute force attack on login
+- [x] Apply middleware against brute force attack on login (express-rate-limit)